Kentico/xperience-listing-widget/README.md

 ![Listing widget](./img/ListingWidget.gif)

+## Prerequisites

+This widget is compatible with any **Kentico Xperience 13** project using the **ASP.NET Core** development model.

 ## How to use Listing widget

 1. Listing widget is placed in the **Kentico.Xperience.ListingWidget project**.
 Copy the project to your solution.
-2. In your project, add dependency to the listing widget project.
+2. In your project, add reference to the listing widget project.
-3. Set Xperience nugget version in the listing widget project same as it is on your live site.
+3. Set Xperience nugget (Kentico.Xperience.AspNetCore.WebApp) version in the listing widget project same as it is on your live site.
-4. Register listing widget services trough [DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
+4. Register listing widget services in the startup of your live site in the `ConfigureServices()` method.
-    - Use *AddListingWidgetServices()* extension method from *Kentico.Xperience.ListingWidget*:
+    - Use `AddListingWidgetServices()` extension method from `Kentico.Xperience.ListingWidget`:
         ```
         public class Startup
         {